-In Figure~\ref{fig:mj_results} we compare the performance of our algorithm, OLRL, with A2C~\cite{wu2017scalable}, and an agent that takes random actions.
+Figure~\ref{fig:mj_results} compares the performance of our algorithm, OLRL, with A2C (\cite{wu2017scalable}) and an agent that takes random actions.
 In addition, we show OLRL without tracklet mapping, OLRL-m.
-OLRL and OLRL-m are able to outperform A2C on the gather and avoid tasks with only 1/50th the experiences using our object representation and contact-centric reward and value estimation architecture.
-On the gather+r and avoid+r tasks, both A2C and OLRL-m perform little better than random due to object appearance being randomized each episode, which prevents visual-based transfer of learned object properties from one episode to the next, essentially forcing these algorithms to start learning from scratch each episode.
-However, OLRL, by using our object objective function to reason about the behavior of objects, is able to quickly match new objects with past objects and associated value, reward, and dynamics models, as shown in Figure~\ref{fig:mj_seg}.
+OLRL and OLRL-m outperform A2C on the gather and avoid tasks with only 1/50th the experiences using our object representation and contact-centric reward and value estimation architecture.
+For the gather+r and avoid+r tasks, both A2C and OLRL-m performed little better than random due to object appearance being randomized each episode, which prevented visual-based transfer of learned object properties from one episode to the next, essentially forcing these algorithms to start learning from scratch each episode.
+However, OLRL, by using our object objective function to reason about the behavior of objects, quickly matched new objects with past objects and associated value, reward, and dynamics models, as shown in Figure~\ref{fig:mj_seg}.